-Board Responsiveness: Following careful consideration of the feedback received, our management and Board took several actions to further strengthen our business and our corporate governance practices, and our Compensation Committee implemented several changes to our executive compensation program to enhance its performance-based nature and alignment with the interests of our shareholders.
+Enhancements to 2020 Compensation Program.
+Following our say-on-pay vote in 2019, we conducted extensive shareholder engagement to better understand our shareholders' perspectives regarding our executive compensation program.
+After careful consideration of the feedback received, our management and Board took several actions to further strengthen our business and our corporate governance practices, and the Compensation Committee of the Board (the "Compensation Committee") implemented several changes to our 2020 executive compensation program to enhance its performance-based nature and alignment with the interests of our shareholders (see the sections entitled "Executive Compensation Highlights" beginning on page 8 of this proxy statement and "Shareholder Engagement and Board Responsiveness" beginning on page 71 of this proxy statement).